RagtagOpen/cta-aggregator-docs/source/includes/_events.md

 }
 ```

-This endpoint retrieves all events.
+This endpoint retrieves all future events.

 ### HTTP Request